Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 Underestimating the time required is one primary reason we fail in language learning.

-Thus, they write about what you want to hear and not the ugly truth.
+Thus, they write about what you want to hear, not the ugly truth.

 It may look outrageous.
-They, notwithstanding, are not entirely to be blamed for following the interest of most people.
+However, they are not entirely to blame for following the interests of most people.

 (ii) A quick path to success always sells!